Tax Implications of Selling a Business: Federal, State, and Structural (2026)

 Most home services deals are structured as asset sales.
 The buyer allocates the purchase price across assets: customer lists, goodwill, equipment, and sometimes covenants-not-to-compete.

 Asset Sale: You report gains on each asset category.
 Goodwill and customer lists are capital gains.
 Equipment may qualify for Section 1231 treatment.
 Covenants-not-to-compete are ordinary income (taxed at rates up to 37%).
 This structure typically creates higher taxes for the seller but lower for the buyer.
+On the tax side, see our breakdown of Seller Financing Tax Implications & Structure for the structural choices that change after-tax proceeds.

-Stock Sale: Rare in home services but simpler—one capital gain on the entire sale price.
+Stock Sale: Rare in home services but simpler, one capital gain on the entire sale price.
 However, buyers resist this because they inherit all liabilities and can’t step up asset basis.

 Real Home Services Example

 A plumbing company sells for $2M.
 Original cost basis was $400K.
 Taxable gain: $1.6M.
 Deal terms: $800K at closing, $800K earnout over 2 years, $400K seller note over 3 years.
+For a deeper dive on this topic, see our guide on selling business when burned out.

 Tax impact: Federal capital gains tax of $240-320K immediately on the closing payment, plus additional tax as earnouts are earned and the note is received.
 The seller’s accountant might structure the note as installment sale treatment under IRC Section 453, deferring some gains.
 Total estimated tax bill: $360-480K (22-30% of proceeds).
+Related: our walkthrough on tax free reorganizations a roadmap for smooth business sales.

 Critical Planning Levers